Raghuveer22/AdobeHackathon/docs/exception.md

 5. Executes a loop to retry failed files until the maximum retry limit is reached or all files are processed successfully.
 6. Updates the master data with the failed files and writes it back to the JSON file.
 7. Removes the processed files from the failed files list.
-8. If there are still failed files remaining, attempts to process them again and moves them to a "Failed" folder.
+8. If there are still failed files remaining, attempts to process them again and extracts json data of them to a ["Failed"](../output/failed/) folder.
 9. Writes the list of failed files to a text file.
 10. Logs the completion of the processing.